-- 2 tablespoons of butter, ghee or coconut oil
+- 30 g butter, ghee or coconut oil (2 tbsp)

-- 1 large brown onion, chopped
+- 1 onion/s (large) chopped

-- 2 garlic cloves, chopped
+- 2 clove/s garlic - chopped

-- 4 cm piece ginger, peeled, chopped
+- 4 cm ginger root - peeled and chopped

-- 2 teaspoons ground coriander
+- 2 tsp ground coriander

-- ½ teaspoon ground turmeric
+- ½ tsp ground turmeric

-- 1 teaspoon ground cumin
+- 1 tsp ground cumin

-- 1 teaspoon garam masala
+- 1 tsp garam masala

-- 1 teaspoon sweet paprika
+- 1 tsp sweet paprika

-- 1 teaspoon sea salt
+- 1 tsp sea salt - or to taste

-- Chilli flakes, to taste (optional)
+- Chilli flakes - to taste (optional)

 - 500 g beef mince

-- 4-5 roma tomatoes, roughly chopped
+- 4-5 roma tomatoe/s - roughly chopped

-- 1 cup fresh or frozen peas
+- 150 g peas (1 cup) fresh or frozen

-- Fresh coriander leaves, to serve
+- ¼ bunch/s fresh coriander leaves - to serve

 - In a large frypan or wok, heat the butter, ghee or coconut oil and sauté the onion over a medium heat for a few minutes to soften.

-Add the garlic, ginger and spices and fry, stirring well for about a minute.
+- Add the garlic, ginger and spices and fry, stirring well for about a minute.

-Now add the mince and tomatoes and stir-fry until the mince is cooked.
+- Now add the mince and tomatoes and stir-fry until the mince is cooked.

-Add the peas and cook for a minute or two.
+- Add the peas and cook for a minute or two.
 Stir through the coriander and serve immediately.

-Taste and adjust the seasoning if necessary.
+- Taste and adjust the seasoning if necessary.

-with rice or cauliflower rice (pictured here).
+- With rice or cauliflower rice (pictured here).

-I also serve with a leafy salad or steamed vegetables.
+- I also serve with a leafy salad or steamed vegetables.

-it's lovely with a dollop of natural yoghurt too.
+- It's lovely with a dollop of natural yoghurt too.